Veľká Dolina

 Veľká Dolina (Nagyvölgy) is a village and municipality in the Nitra District of western central Slovakia, in the Nitra Region.

 History

 The village and municipality is a new settlement established in 1956.

 Geography

 The village lies at an altitude of 135 metres and covers an area of 11.686 km².
 It has a population of about 605 people.

+Population

 Ethnicity

 The population is about 99% Slovak.